janvi213/techfoss/README.md

 Client and admin can start from welcome.JAVA

-*only if you are an admin u can use the credentials,
+*only if you are an admin u can use the below credentials to login ,

 user id : A-03
 password : janvi*